ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 ### Dropdowns

-A toolbar dropdown consist a toolbar button that is used to open dropdown and a view that is shown in panel view.
+The framework implements the {@link module:ui/dropdown/dropdownview~DropdownView dropdown} component which can host any sort of UI in its panel.
+It is composed of a {@link module:ui/dropdown/dropdownview~DropdownView#buttonView button} (to open the dropdown) and a {@link module:ui/dropdown/dropdownview~DropdownView#panelView panel} (the container).

-The dropdown button might be one of:
+The button can be either:
-- a standard {@link module:ui/button/buttonview~ButtonView}.
+- a standard {@link module:ui/button/buttonview~ButtonView},
-- a {@link module:ui/dropdown/button/splitbuttonview~SplitButtonView}.
+- a {@link module:ui/dropdown/button/splitbuttonview~SplitButtonView}, for more complex use–cases.

-The common views that are dedicated for dropdown panel are:
+The dropdown panel exposes its {@link module:ui/dropdown/dropdownpanelview~DropdownPanelView#children children} collection which aggregates the child {@link module:ui/view~View views}.
+The most common views displayed in the dropdown panel are:
 - {@link module:ui/list/listview~ListView}
 - {@link module:ui/toolbar/toolbarview~ToolbarView}

-The framework provides set of helper methods that ease creation of fully functioning toolbar dropdown.
+The framework provides a set of helpers to make the dropdown creation process easier, although it is still possible to compose a custom dropdown from scratch using the base classes.

-The {@link module:ui/dropdown/utils~createDropdown} helper will create a {@link module:ui/dropdown/dropdownview~DropdownView} with either a {@link module:ui/button/buttonview~ButtonView} or a {@link module:ui/dropdown/button/splitbuttonview~SplitButtonView}.
+The {@link module:ui/dropdown/utils#createDropdown} helper creates a {@link module:ui/dropdown/dropdownview~DropdownView} with either a {@link module:ui/button/buttonview~ButtonView} or a {@link module:ui/dropdown/button/splitbuttonview~SplitButtonView}.

 ```js
 import { createDropdown } from '@ckeditor/ckeditor5-ui/src/dropdown/utils';